housecurve/housecurve.github.io/docs/appnotes/roon.md

 For an introduction to room correction, please read the [overview](../tuning/equalization.md#what-is-equalization--room-correction).
 To learn more about taking measurements with HouseCurve please see the usage [documentation](../usage/USAGE.md).

-There is also a [Roon Community topic](https://community.roonlabs.com/t/room-correction-using-your-iphone-and-housecurve) when you can join in and discuss this app note.
+There is also a [Roon Community topic](https://community.roonlabs.com/t/room-correction-using-your-iphone-and-housecurve) where you can join in and discuss this app note.

 ## What you need